iWriteGigs

 Question #40

-D an increase in alveolar ventilation but no change in pulmonary ventilation.
+D an increase in alveolar ventilation but a decrease in pulmonary ventilation.

-F a decrease in alveolar ventilation but no change in pulmonary ventilation.
+F an increase in alveolar ventilation but no change in pulmonary ventilation.

 Question #41